Glossary for ESL/EFL Teaching

 ESP

 English for Specific Purposes.
-For example: English for scientists, English for academic purposes, English for doctors/health care workers …
+For example, English for scientists, English for academic purposes, English for doctors/health care workers …

 Functional Syllabus

-- Functional categories: requests offers, complaints, invitation …
+• Functional categories: requests offers, complaints, invitations…

 A “notion” is a particular context in which people communicate.
 A “function” is a specific purpose for a speaker in a given context.
 For example, the “notion,” of shopping requires numerous language “functions,” such as asking about prices or features of a product and bargaining.